 TeamWeb is a small, independent software company based in Scotland.
-We build products that are simple, affordable, and designed for real people.
+We build our own products and help other businesses build theirs — through consultancy, technical leadership, and hands-on development.

 Our Philosophy